 A. Purpose.
-If at the time of the preliminary hearing the Commonwealth’s Attorney has agreed to reduce a felony to a misdemeanor, a plea of guilty should be entered in the District Court.
+If at the time of the preliminary hearing the Commonwealth’s Attorney and defense counsel have agreed to reduce a felony to a misdemeanor, a plea of guilty should be entered in the District Court.
 If felony charges are certified to the Circuit Court, a scheduling order complying with paragraph C will be prepared.

 The Court sees no reason for a charge to be submitted to the Grand Jury when a guilty plea has been negotiated well before Grand Jury Day.
-In such cases the Court urges counsel to be set as early as the sixth day after the preliminary hearing.
+In such cases, the Court urges counsel to consider waiving indictment by the Grand Jury.
+A guilty plea on a waiver of indictment may be set as early as the sixth day after the preliminary hearing.

 B. Grand Jury Cut-off Date.
 The cut-off date for cases to be bound over to the next Grand Jury is the Wednesday in the week preceding Grand Jury Day.

 C. Scheduling Order.
 The scheduling order will be prepared and signed by the defendant’s attorney, the Commonwealth’s Attorney, and, if practical, the defendant, indicating the agreed upon trial, discovery, and motion dates.
-The trial date will be within 7 days of the next Grand Jury Day if a plea agreement is reached in District Court and within 60 days of the preliminary hearing, if possible, if no such agreement is reached; provided, that not be more than 120 days after the date of the defendant’s arrest, if possible.
+Guilty pleas are to be scheduled within 60 days of Grand Jury Day unless the scheduling order states good cause for a delay.

 Attorneys are required to submit scheduling and continuance orders to the Criminal Docket Clerk by 2:00 p.m. the day before the scheduled Criminal Docket Call.
 Orders submitted after the deadline will not be accepted and the attorneys of record will be required to personally appear before the duty judge at 2:30 p.m. on the day of Criminal Docket Call to present an order and explain their failure to adhere to the Criminal Case Procedures.